unibas-gravis/VSDClient/README.md

 #### Publishing and packaging locally
-You can publish the VSDConnect to your local ivy repository by running ```publishLocal``` into sbt.
+You can publish the VSDClient to your local ivy repository by running ```publishLocal``` into sbt.

 The project can also be easily assembled into a single jar by running ```assembly``` into sbt.

 ## Participation

-While VSDConnect is already usable for most common tasks on the VSD such as upload, download, setting object information, etc.., its API functionality does not yet encompass the full scope of possible actions on the VSD.
+While VSDClient is already usable for most common tasks on the VSD such as upload, download, setting object information, etc.., its API functionality does not yet encompass the full scope of possible actions on the VSD.

-If you find VSDConnect useful for your work, you can help us to make it more complete by implementing missing features, in particular actions that reveal to be recurrent and could be added to the API.
+If you find VSDClient useful for your work, you can help us to make it more complete by implementing missing features, in particular actions that reveal to be recurrent and could be added to the API.

-We are also always grateful if you report bugs or give us feedback on how you use VSDConnect in your work and how you think we can improve it.
+We are also always grateful if you report bugs or give us feedback on how you use VSDClient in your work and how you think we can improve it.

 ## Maintainers
 The project is currently developed and maintained by the Graphics and Vision Research group, University of Basel.